Patch

 Note

-The Patch design was inspired by Xarray’s DataArray object
+The Patch design was inspired by Xarray’s DataArray

-Load an Example Patch
+Load an example patch

 DASCore includes several example datasets.
 They are mostly used for simple demonstrations and testing.